ehrpg/qstar-playtest/source/planets/vetoo_581d.md

 ## Flora

-No plants grow on the land surface of the planet.
-Although a wide variety of plants, including green plants that perform photosynthesis, can be found in lakes and the ocean.
+The land is sparsely covered by plants.
+Most plants provide food for herbivores, although they are usually highly poisonous to humans when consumed.
+The lakes and the ocean are filled with a great variaty of planets, including green plants that perform photosynthesis, can be found in lakes and the ocean.

 ## Fauna

-Although the planet has already developed a wide variety of animals in the ocean and fresh water streams and lakes, there are no land animals on Vetoo 581d.
+Although the planet has already developed a wide variety of animals in the ocean and fresh water streams and lakes, there are no catalogued land animals on Vetoo 581d yet.